toothbrush/forest-fire/README.md

 ## Find out what depends on a stack

 Note that this performs a **dry run** (read-only).
-The dependency tree will be printed, along with the order in which you'd have to perform deletions, but nothing will be executed.
+The order in which you'd have to perform deletions will be printed, but nothing will be executed.

 ```sh
 forest-fire "kubernetes-dynamic-91acf0ef-lifecycle"
 ```

-## Perform the deletions if you're satisfied with the tree
+## Perform the deletions if you're satisfied with the results

 ```sh
 forest-fire "kubernetes-dynamic-91acf0ef-lifecycle" --delete